How do I get there?

 Do I need permission to go on your property?

-The vast majority of the Reserve is open year-round for the public to visit and explore without permission.
+The vast majority of American Prairie is open year-round for the public to visit and explore without permission.
 We also welcome the public to cross our deeded land to access adjacent public land.
 Please follow posted signs regarding road status; some roads are open to non-motorized travel or ranch traffic only.
 Foot and horse traffic are allowed off-road.
 Motorized use and bikes are restricted to existing roads.

 What is the weather like in different seasons?

 Weather on the prairie is unpredictable, and it is the visitor's responsibility to monitor the weather before and during their trip.
 Please visit our Road and Weather Conditions page for more information.

 What is the best time of year to see wildlife and wildflowers?

 May and June are the best months to see wildflowers.
 Wildlife can be viewed any time of year on the prairie, but spring, summer, and fall generally provide the best viewing opportunities.
 Please refer to our Destinations Map for more detailed information.